Miking98/flix/README.md

 ## Notes

-Spent a lot of time trying to get the official Youtube iOS Cocoapod to work, managed to get xCOde to recognize the YTPlayer class by adding a Bridging file, but couldn't get the video to load in the actual UIView element.
+Spent a lot of time trying to get the official Youtube iOS Cocoapod (youtube-ios-player-helper) to work, managed to get xCOde to recognize the YTPlayer class by adding a Bridging file, but couldn't get the video to load in the actual UIView element.

 ## Credits